kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

    EOF
    ```

-3. Check if the Addon CR was created successfully.
-The CR phase changes into `Ready`:
+3. Check that the Addon CR was created successfully and that the CR phase is `Ready`:

    ```bash
    kubectl get addons $NAME -n $NAMESPACE -o=jsonpath="{.status.phase}"